ansys/pyacp/doc/source/index.rst

 Limitations
 ^^^^^^^^^^^

-* FieldDefinitions for variable material properties are not supported
+* Field definitions are currently only supported through (Py)Mechanical.
+The direct interface of PyACP to (Py)MADL ignores field definitions.
 * Visualization and mesh data of imported plies are not supported yet
 * Section cuts cannot be visualized
 * Sampling point analysis data is not available